Easter Picture Books

 8. Here Comes The Easter Cat by Deborah Underwood.
 Illustrated by Claudia Rueda.
 Ages: 3-5

-e loved this story as it made us laugh, and also included it on our list of books about cats.
+We loved this story as it made us laugh so much.
+I also included it on our list of books about cats.

 9. Happy Easter, Little Critter by Mercer Mayer.
 Ages: 3-7

-It’s a very simple book that narrates how a “typical” Easter day goes through from a kid perspective.
+It’s a very simple book that narrates how a “typical” Easter day goes through from a kid’s perspective.